food interaction for Atropine Sulphate Injection

 No interaction found/established

-Atropine Sulphate Injection may cause excessive drowsiness with alcohol.
+Do not drink alcohol while you are taking this medicine.
+Atropine Sulphate Injection may cause excessive drowsiness when taken with alcohol.

 UNSAFE